GBBBAS/inner-source-instructions/inner-source-bronze-instructions.md

 4. Contribution
     - Include a `CONTRIBUTION.md` file in the root directory.
-    - Use the template from [CONTRIBUTION](/templates/CONTRIBUTION.md)
-        - Populate the template with the following sections:
+    - Use the template from [CONTRIBUTION](/templates/CONTRIBUTION.md).
+Populate the template with the following sections:
         - Contribution Overview
         - Contribution Model - provide a high-level contribution process and steps for contributing
-            - Moderation and Maintainer - use the PR Approvers to populate this list if maintainers are not yet defined
+        - Moderation and Maintainer - use the PR Approvers to populate this list if maintainers are not yet defined.
+If that is not available get the list of committers to the main branch using the command `git log main --pretty=format:"%an <%ae>" | sort | uniq`.
         - Quality Management details

 5. Folder structure
     - Ensure the following folder structure is present: